If you don’t see your question here, please feel free to call us at 814-676-1733 and we will be happy to answer any questions you may have.

 Can I purchase Gift Certificates?

 Yes, Gift Certificate purchases can be made by calling our office, Monday-Friday 9 am to 4 pm (May-October), or 9 am to 3 pm during the off-season (November-April) at 814-676-1733.
-Gift certificates can be purchased in any dollar amount.
+Gift certificates can be purchased in any dollar amount and are available for both the train rides and for overnight stays at The Caboose Motel.

 Where do I board and where does the train go?